Each year, UQ Law is pleased to welcome several leading academic and professional visitors to the school.

 Ms Anne-Marie Rice will be teaching LAWS7851 Mediation and Conflict Management.

-Mr Ben Gardiner
+Mr Ben Gardiner KC

-Mr Ben Gardiner is a barrister specialising in intellectual property law.
+Mr Ben Gardiner KC is a barrister specialising in intellectual property law.
 His practice includes the full scope of intellectual property disputes: patents, copyright, trade marks, designs, passing off/breach of the Australian Consumer Law and breach of confidence.
 He has appeared on behalf of, and advised, clients across a range of industries including pharmaceuticals, medical, mining, fast moving consumer goods, fashion, gaming, information technology and primary industries.
 He appears regularly before the Federal Court of Australia, including the Full Court, and IP Australia (Australian Patents Office and Australian Trade Marks Office).

 Before joining the Bar, Ben was associate to the Honourable Michael Black AC, who was then the Chief Justice of the Federal Court.
 Prior to that, he was a practising pharmacist.